 What we do know largely comes from what’s called “interpretatio Romano” which was a practice of taking indigenous deities in the places the Romans conquered, and then syncretizing those gods and goddesses to their own.

-In Brigantia’s temple, it’s thought that a perpetual flame burned in honor of her (a fire that never went out).
+There was a temple in Northern England dedicated to Brigantia/Minerva, where it’s thought that a perpetual flame burned in honor of her (a fire that never went out).

 Although people tend to be more familiar with the story of Brigid’s perpetual flame at Kildare in Ireland, we actually know with more certainty that there was a perpetual flame kept for Brigantia, and with less certainty that there was a perpetual flame kept at Kildare.